Advocate for Bali's disadvantaged communities & Co-founder of SoleFamily

 Tell us your story – how did you get here?

 Returning to Bali I created a fully registered health NGO to give back to the island I had chosen to retire in.
-Learning at that time that 75% of the orphanages were allegedly run as illegal businesses, I didn’t want to start to try to raise funds until I’d established some credibility, so that people would believe in my honesty and character.
+Learning at that time that 75% of the orphanages were allegedly run as illegal businesses, I didn’t want to start to raise funds until I’d established some credibility, so that people would believe in my honesty and character.
 I therefore pledged to go barefoot until I’d raised one million dollars for my foundation (a milestone reached several years ago).
 Yayasan Solemen Indonesia was finally born.

 In 2011, together with a couple of friends, we called ourselves the ‘Solemen’ and I completed two much-publicised 535km barefoot walks hosting health checks and workshops around Bali in order to establish credibility.
 Over the next decade I walked barefoot in Singapore, Hong Kong, California and in the deepest winter in the UK where I was featured on national television.
 During my second barefoot walk in 2012, I was operated on on a school desk for a serious foot injury, resulting in me being forced to complete the walk on crutches.

-What initially was partly a decision driven by empathy for those who couldn’t afford to wear shoes, finally established credibility for myself as someone with integrity as an honest and passionate person people could trust to lead a charity.
+What initially was a decision driven by empathy for those who couldn’t afford to wear shoes, finally established credibility for myself as someone with integrity as an honest and passionate person people could trust to lead a charity.
 The walks were a good way to publicise the plight of the poor, but it wasn’t until a chance encounter with a retired UK nurse, Sarah Chapman, that things began to really click and fall into place.

 Meeting ‘Angel’ Sarah Chapman was a real turning point for Solemen.
 Kadek Ani, eight years-old and just six kilos, fortuitously brought me and Sarah together.
-She had been riding on the back of a motorbike six hours a day, three days a week, to visit Ani – a severely malnourished little girl with multiple health issues.
+Sarah had been riding on the back of a motorbike six hours a day, three days a week, to visit Ani – a severely malnourished little girl with multiple health issues.
 I reached out after reading her story on Facebook and together, we made sure that Ani received the care and medical attention she needed.
 This resulted in her being given the most wonderful few months of joy before she sadly unexpectedly died.
 Her legacy continues as she became the catalyst inspiring the birth of Solemen’s Outreach programmes.

 What accomplishment are you most proud of?